- What personal information about you we may collect

 2.5.
 We also collect the following personal information from your usage of our products and services:

-- Account Information: information that is generated by your account activity, including trading confirmations.
+- Account Information: information that is generated by your account activity, including, but not limited to, purchases and redemptions, deposits, withdrawals and account balances.

 When we require certain personal information from you, it is because we are required by applicable law to collect this information or it is relevant for specified purposes.
 We may not be able to serve you as effectively or offer you all of our services if you elect not to provide certain types of information.